kf-vikas/go-graphql-client/README.md

 ### Dynamic query builder

 You might need to dynamically multiple queries or mutations in a request.
 It isn't convenient with static structures.
-`QueryBuilder` helps us construct many queries flexibly.
+`Builder` helps us construct many queries flexibly.

 For example, to make the following GraphQL mutation: